microsoft/DataStreamerConnect/README.md

 Data Streamer Connect is built using Microsoft MakeCode.
 To update the instance you will need to:

 1. Clone this repository
-    * You should create your own branch to contain the changes
+    * You should create your own branch to contain any changes
 2. Open DataStreamerConnect.sln and build the project (either x86 or x64)
 3. Install [Node.js](https://nodejs.org/dist/v8.12.0/node-v8.12.0-x64.msi)
     * Ensure that Node.js is added to the path